margorpproject/Tutorial/MySQL/mysqldump.md

-mysqldump.exe is a program that allows database inside MySQL to export into sql text.
+mysqldump.exe is a program come with Workbench installation and it allows database of MySQL to export into sql text.

 1. open cmd